-- 1. Students will only be allowed to take a WCU Challenge Exam if they meet the general and program-specific criteria.
-If the request to challenge a course is approved, and the student passes the appropriate examination, credits earned for classes challenged will be valid for 12 months from the time the exam is taken.
-Once a student matriculates, the course requirement is satisfied and posted to the transcript, becoming a permanent part of the student's academic record.
-If the WCU Challenge Exam is not successfully passed, the course requirement will remain in the student's program of study. - 2.
-The student must declare which courses he/she would like to challenge and must gain approval from the program's academic administration.
-Each program has its own unique requirements and deadlines for submitting the WCU Challenge Examination Application. - 3.
-Students may not apply for a WCU Challenge Exam for courses in which they are currently enrolled or have previously taken at West Coast University.
-A course may be challenged only one time.
-Each program has established its own passing grade requirements for WCU Challenge exams, and no more than twelve (12) semester credits may be earned through WCU Challenge exams.
+- 1. Student will only be allowed to take a WCU challenge exam if they meet the general and program-specific criteria.
+If the request to challenge a course is approved, and the student passes the appropriate examination, credits earned for classes challenged will be valid for twelve (12) months from the date the exam is taken.
+Once a student matriculates, the course requirement is satisfied and posted to the student's transcript becoming a permanent part of the student's academic record.
+If the WCU challenge exam is not successfully passed, the student will be required to take the course requirement in their program of study. - 2.
+Students must satisfactorily meet all prerequisites of any courses being challenged, prior to taking the challenge exam. - 3.
+Students must complete all challenge exams prior to the start of their first course with West Coast University. - 4.
+Students must declare which course(s) are proposed to be challenged and must gain approval from the program's academic administrator.
+Each program has its own unique requirements and deadlines for submitting the WCU challenge examination application.
+It is the student's responsibility to ascertain and comply with all requirements necessary to take a challenge exam. - 5.
+Students may not apply for a WCU challenge exam for courses they have previously taken at WCU.
+A course may be challenged only one (1) time.
+Students must complete the challenge exam with a score that is equal to or higher than the minimum required transferrable grade for the course that is being challenged, and no more than twelve (12) semester credits may be earned through WCU challenge exams.

-- 4. Credits earned through WCU Challenge exams do not count towards the in-residence requirements or towards a student's cumulative grade point average (CGPA).
-In addition, a student's financial aid may be affected if challenge credit is received; therefore students considering challenging a course should consult with their campus Financial Aid Officer on the impact of doing so. - 5.
+- 6. Credits earned through WCU challenge exams do not count towards the in-residence requirements or towards a student's cumulative grade point average (CGPA).
+In addition, a student's financial aid may be affected if challenge credit is received; therefore, students considering challenging a course should consult with their campus Financial Aid Officer on the impact of doing so. - 7.
 A non-refundable fee of \$100 will be charged per exam.
 All nursing clinical course challenge exams require a non-refundable fee of \$500 per exam.
-The fee must be paid prior to the exam and is not included as part of the student's financial aid package. - 6.
-The University's decision on a student's eligibility to take a specific WCU Challenge Exam is final and may not be appealed.
+The fee must be paid prior to the exam and is not include as part of the student's financial aid package. - 8.
+The University's decision on a student's eligibility to take a specific WCU challenge exam is final and may not be appealed.
 If a student achieves credit by successfully challenging a course and passing the challenge exam, no guarantee is made that the student will advance his or her degree completion date.
 Degree acceleration will be based on space availability.